Doctor insights on:

 Benign: Simple cysts are normal findings.
 No medication for it. ...Read more

-Is there a more natural alternative for nexium, (esomeprazole) besides prilosec, omeprazole or any other p.P.I medication, I'm highly allergic to them.Thanx?
+Is there a more natural alternative for nexium, (esomeprazole) besides prilosec, omeprazole or any other p.P.I medication, i'm highly allergic to them..Thanx?

-Could I lump in upper leg be a blood clot even though I am on.
+Could i lump in upper leg be a blood clot even though I am on.
 I medications, 28 yrs old; have not traveled?
 Concerned about up coming trip.

 It depends: If suspected a clot, we need to do an ultrasound of the area.
 But, I am not sure what you meant by taking medications.
 If you are taking blood thinners and the levels are not within the required range then you still have a chance to develop a clot.
 If you are planning a trip, please walk or get up at least every 2 hours, that will help you to prevent a blood clot.
 I hope this helps. ...Read more

 ADHD MEDS: How do you know you have ADD?
 Many adults I see, think they have ADD, but they actually have other conditions.
 I recommend seeing a Board Certified Psychiatrist for a Comprehensive Evaluation.
 The Stimulant medications, like Ritalin (methylphenidate) and Adderall are powerful medications and are very closely related to Crystal Meth.
 They can be addictive with lots of side-effects.
 I usually try alternatives. ...Read moreSee 6 more doctor answers

 ACNE PLZ: Stop nuts and peanut butter.
 Stop chocolate; cut down on dairy products.
 Wash with neutrogena acne wash and apply a bpo (benzoyl peroxide) cream or lotion -- something like clearasil -- on the affected areas at night.
 If it persists, see a dermatologist who may prescribe an oral antibiotic for you.
 No lasers. ...Read more

-Alcohol: Can interfere with the metabolism of any/all medications that are metabolized through the liver. ...Read more
+Alcohol: can interfere with the metabolism of any/all medications that are metabolized through the liver. ...Read more

 Evaluation first: There is no one "best" anxiety medication, but there are several options which might be effective when needed.
 Psychotherapy may be even more effective than medication.
 An evaluation with your physician is a place to start.
 S/he may also want a psychiatrist to participate in your care. ...Read more